getulioruiz/workstation/README.md

 # workstation

-Fully automated development environment for `me`.
+Fully automated development environment using ansible plays for bootstrapping `my` workspace on `Ubuntu 21+`.

 # Table of Contents